-Figure 15: Our method is robust despite extreme initial conditions: a randomly initialized hippo returns back to its rest pose.
+Fig. 18.
+Our method is robust despite extreme initial conditions: a randomly initialized hippo returns back to its rest pose.
+This example does not contain any explicit inversion handling constraints, only the standard penalization of inverted elements due to corotated elasticity.